opoupeney/dfd/source/index.rst

 Our goal is to provide a full-featured development platform that leverages best of breed technology and empowers developers to create well-architected, beautiful and secure applications that are open and extensible, and scale to the limits of the cloud.
-DreamFace helps developers focus on providing a great user experience by simplifying tedious and repetitive tasks and providing an unparelled, out of the box fearture set including Visual Development, codeless API integration, reusable and customizable components, team development and much more.
+DreamFace helps developers focus on providing a great user experience by simplifying tedious and repetitive tasks and providing an unparelled, out of the box fearture set including visual development, codeless API integration, reusable and customizable components, build management, team development and much more.

 If you're a fan of Angular then you'll love the way DreamFace embraces its full functionality and extends it with built-in enterprise bells and whistles.
 Developers have complete control and best of all, your deployed application is a collection of open, standards-based assets (HTML, CSS, JSON ...) so no vendor lock-in, just help when you need it and freedom when you don't.

 DreamFace is available on **IBM BlueMix**.
 To get started, just login to your BlueMix account and search for DreamFace or go to download page at `Interactive Clouds Download page <http://www.interactive-clouds.com/developercommunity.html#download>`_